-Dr. Miller treats pediatric hematology/oncology patients at the Aflac Cancer and Blood Disorders Center of Children's Healthcare of Atlanta.
-She is an Assistant Professor in the Emory University School of Medicine Department of Pediatrics.
-Prior to joining Emory in 2017, she served as an attending in the Division of Oncology at the Children’s Hospital of Philadelphia, where she was also on the faculty at the Center for Pediatric Clinical Effectiveness and was a member of the Department of Biomedical and Health Informatics.
+Dr. Miller is a Pediatric Hematologist/Oncologist at the Aflac Cancer and Blood Disorders Center of Children's Healthcare of Atlanta and Assistant Professor of Pediatrics at Emory University School of Medicine.
+Prior to joining Children’s in 2017, she served as an attending in the Division of Oncology at the Children’s Hospital of Philadelphia, where she was also on the faculty at the Center for Pediatric Clinical Effectiveness and was a member of the Department of Biomedical and Health Informatics.

 Dr. Miller earned her medical degree from the Yale University School of Medicine and her Master of Science in clinical epidemiology from the University of Pennsylvania.
 She completed her internship and residency, as well as her fellowship, in pediatric hematology/oncology at Children's Hospital of Philadelphia.